All Episodes

 It's a big shift.

-One of the things that happened early on, about a year ago, we got the interest of Alaskan legislators and we had a public hearing, a legislative hearing on HAARP.
+One of the things that happened early on, about a year ago, we got the interest of Alaskan legislators, and we had a public hearing, a legislative hearing on HAARP.

-Uh, Patrick Flanagan, we also brought in an atmospheric physicist from Princeton, New Jersey.
+We brought in a physicist, Patrick Flanagan, and we also brought in an atmospheric physicist from Princeton, New Jersey on our side.

 That was a lively debate.